Significant Accounting Policies

-The result of any revaluation of the Council’s property, plant and equipment is recognised within other comprehensive income and taken to the asset revaluation reserve.
+The result of any revaluation of the Council’s property, plant and equipment is recognised within other comprehensive revenue and expense and taken to the asset revaluation reserve.
 Where this results in a debit balance in the reserve for a class of property, plant and equipment, the balance is included in the surplus or deficit.
-Any subsequent increase on revaluation that off-sets a previous decrease in value recognised within surplus or deficit will be recognised firstly, within surplus or deficit up to the amount previously expensed, with any remaining increase recognised within other comprehensive income and in the revaluation reserve for that class of property, plant and equipment.
+Any subsequent increase on revaluation that offsets a previous decrease in value recognised within surplus or deficit will be recognised firstly, within surplus or deficit up to the amount previously expensed, with any remaining increase recognised within other comprehensive revenue and expense and in the revaluation reserve for that class of property, plant and equipment.

 Accumulated depreciation at the revaluation date is eliminated so that the carrying amount after revaluation equals the revalued amount.

 While assumptions are used in all revaluations, the most significant of these are in infrastructure.
 For example where stormwater, wastewater and water supply pipes are underground, the physical deterioration and condition of assets are not visible and must therefore be estimated.
 Any revaluation risk is minimised by performing a combination of physical inspections and condition modelling assessments.

 The Council’s assets are defined as cash generating if the primary purpose of the asset is to provide a commercial return.
 Non-cash generating assets are assets other than cash generating assets.